-Therefore, on the basis of certificate issued by Project Manager (Transport, Division Kashmir), site visits, approved DPR and notice given in the newspaper it can be said that the sub-project does not have any adverse impact on the assets such as structures, land or on livelihood of anyone.
+Therefore, on the basis of certificate issued by Project Manager (Transport, Division Kashmir), site visits, approved DPR and notice published in the newspaper it can be said that the sub-project does not have any adverse impact on the assets such as structures, land or on livelihood of anyone.

-However, if during execution, there is any unanticipated impact of the sub-project on any asset, the issue shall be addressed as per the provisions of Environment & Social Management Framework (ESMF) for the project, applicable policies of the WB and that of U.T of J&K.
+However, during execution, if there will be any unanticipated impact in terms of land requirement or acquisition of any asset, same shall be brought into the notice of the World

+Bank and it will be addressed as per the applicable provisions given in the ESMF of the Project, applicable WB policies and that of U.T of J&K.

-7.2 Impacts on Structures
+7.2 Impact on Structures

 The proposed alignment is devoid of any structure i.e., residential, commercial, and religious or any CPR.
 Same has been verified and confirmed by PIU as well as PMU.
-Project Manager (Transport, Kashmir division) JK, ERA has issued an encumbrance-free certificate which confirms that the whole stretch does not have any temporary or permanent structure (annexure 3).
-Strip plan of the road annexed as Annexure 7 also confirms that there is no structure inside the alignment of the proposed road.
+Project Manager (Transport, Kashmir division) JK, ERA has issued an encumbrance-free certificate which confirms that the whole stretch does not have any temporary or permanent structure. (annexure 3).
+Strip plan of the road annexed as annexure 7 also confirms that there is no structure inside the alignment of the proposed road.

-7.3 Impact on Livelihood
+7.3 Impacts on Livelihood